 The GCLC labs will be a platform for art making through experimentation, research and knowledge sharing – a platform for a community to gather and share experiences, approaches, questions and perspectives in relation to the making of hyper-localised locally-responsive work.
 The lab time will be divided up between artists and curators engaging in their own work and engaging in situations that facilitate dialogue and exchange.

 Partially developed in response to the current mobility challenges – caused by the global pandemic – the lab will support artists and curators to participate remotely from their own base location.
 Particular formats and approaches will facilitate exchange between participants under these conditions – and special focus will be placed on how these emerging conditions are affecting the nature of their work.

 The first Global City Local City Lab was organised in Kuopio between 20th and 31st October 2020, in the context of ANTI - Contemporary Art Festival.
-The second lab will be organised in Reykjavík between 7th and 17th April 2021, in the context of The Reykjavík Dance Festival.
+The second lab will be organised in Reykjavík between 8th and 18th April 2021.

 The lab participants for the both labs were selected through an open call in September 2020.